 outlet for the cognitive catalogue I was curating.
 Amateur film photography and

-work in that studio—an EDM about reconciliation, a poster for internal comms, a dinner menu, a wellness website.
+work in that studio—an EDM about reconciliation, a poster, a dinner menu, a wellness website.
 Those morsels tasted good,

 There my passion converted into tangible skills allowing me to deploy